Saturday, 23 November 2019

 Andy Matheou, the son of the Greek restaurant owner, ran the basement club and he could usually be found perched on a stool at the bottom of the staircase collecting the entrance fee of five shillings (25p).

 There are various theories as to the origin of the name Les Cousins, the most obvious being Claude Chabrol’s eponymous 1959 film.
 But I don’t recall hearing anyone use the French pronunciation when speaking of the club, with most people preferring the decidedly British “Lez Cuzzins” to the more exotic “Lay Coo-zan”.
-Eventually the name would be abbreviated to, simply, “Cousins”.
+Eventually the name would be abbreviated to, simply, “Cousins.”

-The Young Tradition LP 1966
+The Young Tradition debut LP 1966

 Although there had been a club presenting jazz and skiffle at 49 Greek Street as early as 1957, legend has it that Les Cousins opened as a folk and blues venue on Friday, April 16, 1965, the same day that the self-titled debut Bert Jansch LP was released.
 If true, this was a wonderful piece of synchronicity, given that Bert was one of the pre-eminent performers at the club.

-Before Les Cousins the venue was a skiffle club
+The venue was once a skiffle club

 Within a year Cousins was an established part of the Soho scene and, together with the equally celebrated Bunjies in nearby Litchfield Street and the Troubadour across town in Earls Court, it became one of the three most important London folk clubs and a breeding ground for new and exciting acoustic music.
 Davy Graham, Bert Jansch, John Renbourn, Ralph McTell, Roy Harper, John Martyn, Martin Carthy, Nick Drake, Cat Stevens, Donovan, Wizz Jones, Sandy Denny, the Incredible String Band, the Young Tradition, Alexis Korner and Al Stewart are just a few of the names who played there.
 Visiting US artists such as Stefan Grossman, Tom Rush, "Spider" John Koerner, Dave Van Ronk and Jackson C. Frank also performed, while groups such as the Third Ear Band and Dr. Strangely Strange also squeezed onto the tiny stage.
 Paul Simon sang at Cousins several times during his 1965 London sabbatical, and it’s rumoured that Dylan, Hendrix and a pre-fame David Bowie dropped in, as observers if not performers.
 In his formative years Al Stewart acted as compere for the all-night sessions, trying out new material on the dozing patrons in the small hours.
 In 1967/68 artist fees ranged from a modest £5 - £10 for the performers just starting out, to a hardly lavish £15 - £20 for the more established names.
 Although mostly known as a weekend club, in the early years Cousins opened right through the week.
 A Melody Maker ad. from March 1966 declared "Please note.
 We are now open Mon-Sat afternoons for guitar practice, coffees, records etc. 3pm - 6.30pm.
 All members free."

-I visited Les Cousins 15 or 20 times from mid-1967 through to 1969, sometimes attending the legendary weekend all-nighters.
+I visited Cousins 15 or 20 times from mid-1967 through to 1969, sometimes attending the legendary weekend all-nighters.
 These were marathon, uncomfortable affairs, sitting for hours on unforgiving wooden benches (former church pews, apparently) or, for the unlucky latecomers, the cold, hard floor.
 The club didn’t have a drinks license and most of us couldn’t afford much more than a Coke and a sandwich, anyway.
 Some people would simply curl up in a corner and go to sleep, earning Cousins the nickname “the cheapest hotel in London”, before stumbling out into Greek Street as the tube trains began to run again on Sunday morning.

 Bert Jansch later immortalised the scene in the song “Daybreak” from his 1977 album A Rare Conundrum (Charisma CAS 1127): It’s Daybreak The all-nighter’s faded to a close